hansliss/regofetcher/README.md

 Then change any values you don't need to fetch on every run to "off" in the file.

+* *Note that the list of URLs may be different at different times, as the controller enables or disables subsystems.
+You may want to redo this now and then.* *

 ## Operation

 If you just want to get a value, use e.g.